Find Undergraduate Research Assistants

 - Sponsor and participate in workshops on research and fellowship opportunities

-- Teach a small Benjamin Franklin Seminar on a topic of their choosing that intellectually rigorous and accessible to a non-specialist
+- Teach a small Benjamin Franklin Seminar on a topic of their choosing that is intellectually rigorous and accessible to a non-specialist

 - Support undergraduates applying for a President's Engagement or Innovation Prize